YOU FOUND A PUP, NOW WHAT?

 Did You Know?

-- There are no “No-Kill” shelters in Memphis?
+There are no “No-Kill” shelters in Memphis?
 Memphis Animal Services euthanizes thousands of dogs each year.
-Pit bulls are among the majority of those killed.
+Pit Bull type breeds are among the majority of those killed.
 If you drop a pup off at a shelter, they are likely to be euthanized.

 If you can’t find an owner…